 3. Steam inhalation for sinus headache, congestion and infection

-- 10 drops each of eucalyptus and peppermint EO
+- 10 drops each of eucalyptus and peppermint essential oils

-- 5 drops each of rosemary and cedar wood EOs
+- 5 drops each of rosemary and cedar wood essential oils

 Mix the oils and store the blend in a glass bottle (amber/blue).
 Although you can use simple, boiling water for inhalation, I prefer to add some sea salt or better yet Himalayan pink salt to the boiling water.
 The right salt used in the right quantity does all sort of great things for the body.